nikija/public/content/developers/distributor/widget.md

 #### Ecommerce

-You can enable ecommerce tracking by setting [`ecommerce`](#ecommerce) option to `true` and [`ecommerceTrackerName`](#ecommerceTrackerName) to a name of tracker (unnamed are not supported).
+You can enable ecommerce tracking by setting [`ecommerce`](#ecommerce) option to `true`.
 Transaction will be send upon finishing booking, with reservation group id set as transaction id and affiliation set as *Mews Distributor*.
 Each room in order will be added as a transaction item, with confirmation number set as sku.
 Total price and prices for each room reservation in group are also included.
 Currency used is the hotel's default currency as set in the Commander.

 #### Adwords